BBB Scam Alert: Watch out for no-show psychics on social media

 TUCSON (KVOA) - Astrology, tarot, and other psychic services is a big industry; it's estimated to be worth $2 billion.
-Scammers, of course, know an opportunity when they see one, said the Better Business Bureau.
-The BBB is warning consumers to watch out for scam psychics who use social media to find victims.
+The Better Business Bureau said scammers know an opportunity when they see one.
 BBB Scam Tracker has received reports from people who paid for readings and other services but never received what they were promised.

 How the scam works